laurent22/joplin/readme/gsoc2021/pull_request_guidelines.md

 6. **No Work In Progress**.
 ONLY completed and working pull requests, and with test units, will be accepted.
 A WIP would fall under rule 3 and be closed immediately.

+7. Please **do not `@mention` contributors and mentors**.
+Sometimes it takes time before we can review your pull request or answer your questions but we'll get to it sooner or later. `@mentioning` someone just adds to the pile of notifications we get and it won't make us look at your issue faster.

 These rules we hope are fair to everyone, to contributors and maintainers, however if something is unclear or you have any question about them, please let us know!